Rajinsharwar/OnHover-Link-Preview/readme.txt

 Yes, absolutely!
 You can use this plugin free of cost, without any sort of restrictions or pricing.

+= I am always seeing a "Generating Preview" screenshot when hovering on my links? =

+Well, this is a kind of limitaion from mShots.
+They need some time to fetch the website's screenshot for the first time, in their server.
+Once they have a screenshot in their server for that specific link, you will not see that "Generating preview" message anymore.
+So to get rid of this, after publishing any new post or page, hover on all the links you added there so that mShots generates a preview of that, and your visitors do not see that message anymore.

 = I don't like the current preview box's style. =

 You can change the styling/design of the preview box easily by applying styles in the ".on-hover-link-prev" class.
 You can change the background colour, padding, body-shadow etc. If even after applying styles doesn't reflect any changes, try using the "!important" property.